Peter J. Levine: Business career

-Levine taught marketing and sales at the Sloan School of Management in 2010 and 2011, and at the Stanford Graduate School of Business starting in 2012.
+Levine taught marketing and sales at the Sloan School of Management in 2010 and 2011, and at the Stanford Graduate School of Business starting in 2012., and he began lecturing at Dartmouth College Tuck School of Business in 2026.

 In March 2011, Levine became a partner at the Silicon Valley venture capital firm Andreessen Horowitz, leading the firm's investments in enterprise software including data center technology, enterprise applications and mobile computing.
-Levine has led the firm's investments at GitHub (acquired by MSFT in 2018 for $7.5B), Figma (FIG,IPO 2025), DigitalOcean (DOCN, IPO 2021), Mixpanel, ShieldAI, Apollo GraphQL, PlanetScale, Graphite Software, LabelBox and a number of other software companies.
+Levine has led the firm's investments at GitHub (acquired by MSFT in 2018 for $7.5B), Figma (FIG, IPO 2025), DigitalOcean (DOCN, IPO 2021), Mixpanel, ShieldAI, Apollo GraphQL, PlanetScale, Graphite Software, LabelBox and a number of other software companies.
 He became a member of the board of trustees of the National Outdoor Leadership School in 2013 for a term through 2019.